Gatogordo/LocalDatasources/README.md

 - Datasource Template: is used to create the datasource item from the correct template (and for it's name)
 - Datasource Location: the module will create a local datasource only if the location starts with `"./"`.
 The remainder of the location will be the name of your datafolder.
 So you might want to set it to `"./data"`.

+### Standard values ###
+Sometimes we want to add renderings to the layout on the standard values of a "page" item.
+But what if that rendering is local?
+A solution was found based on branch templates: create a **branch** template of the template you want, and add the local rendering there.
+You can do this with the experience editor and the module will create the local datasource item for you (in the branch).
+When someone creates a content item based on the branch, the datasource item will also be created.
+In order to set the datasource value to the newly created item instead of the one in the branch, we added some code to the item:added event in v2.0.

 ## Future ##

 Some ideas did not make it in version 1 and are still "open"..

-1. a solution  for renderings that are already set on the standard values of a template
+1. a solution  for renderings that are already set on the standard values of a template (done - see v2.0)
 2. remove datasource items if the rendering is removed (and no other links are found)
 3. content editor support
 4. ...